Travis

 Starting with Travis CI Enterprise v2.2.5, all repositories that are activated use webhooks to connect and manage communication with GitHub.com/GitHub Enterprise.

-Repositories that were activated prior to Travis CI Enterprise v2.2.5 may need to be updated.
+Repositories activated before Travis CI Enterprise v2.2.5 may need to be updated.

 Starting with Travis CI Enterprise v2.2.8, a migration tool to automatically update repositories is available.
-The migration tool will update repositories that are using the deprecated GitHub services instead of webhooks.
+The migration tool will update repositories using the deprecated GitHub services instead of webhooks.

 To perform an automatic migration, please follow these steps: